U.S. congressional Democrats, White House to meet on coronavirus aid | Health

 U.S. congressional Democrats, White House to meet on coronavirus aid

-"Senate Republicans will put forward our proposal soon, I hope our Democratic colleagues will be ready to work together," Senate Majority Leader Mitch McConnell said, adding that he hoped to unveil the proposal this week.
-House Speaker Nancy Pelosi will host a meeting on Tuesday afternoon to discuss coronavirus relief with Treasury Secretary Steven Mnuchin, White House chief of staff Mark Meadows and Senate Democratic leader Chuck Schumer, a source familiar with the matter said.
+"Senate Republicans will put forward our proposal soon, I hope our Democratic colleagues will be ready to work together," said Senate Majority Leader Mitch McConnell, who hopes to unveil the proposal this week.
+House Speaker Nancy Pelosi will host a meeting on Tuesday to discuss coronavirus relief with Treasury Secretary Steven Mnuchin, White House chief of staff Mark Meadows and Senate Democratic leader Chuck Schumer, a source familiar with the matter said.

 The Republican-controlled Senate and Democratic-led House of Representatives have less than two weeks to hammer out a new relief package before enhanced unemployment benefits run out for tens of millions of American workers made jobless by the COVID-19 pandemic.
-House Republican leader Kevin McCarthy said on Monday the upcoming Republican proposal would include a cut to the payroll tax on workers' gross earnings, which funds national retirement programs.
-Trump favors such a cut as an economic stimulus, but the idea has stirred little enthusiasm on Capitol Hill, with lawmakers worried about protecting the Social Security payments funded by payroll taxes.
+House Republican leader Kevin McCarthy said the Republican proposal would include a cut to the payroll tax on workers' gross earnings, which funds national retirement programs.
+Trump backs such a cut as an economic stimulus, but the idea has stirred little enthusiasm among lawmakers, who worry about protecting Social Security payments.

+"We're working and negotiating with the Democrats and trying to get a plan that helps small business, helps people, helps this country," Trump said.
+Mnuchin did not provide details about the bill beyond saying that it included the payroll tax cut.
+"It's in the bill, so we'll see," he told reporters.

 ALSO READ